 Several times per week, Mary Ellen Tidwell, the President of Crossing Paths Animal Rescue, visits one of the many the high-kill facilities in Alabama and removes as many adoptable dogs as she can accommodate in her own kennels and foster homes.
-Dogs which are adopted by families in the Northeast are transported every two to three weeks to PA/NJ/NY and various locations in the Northeast.
+Many of the dogs are adopted by families in the Northeast and are transported every 3 weeks to their new families.

 When the transport leaves to bring the adopted dogs north, Mary Ellen returns to the high-kill facility to fill the vacancies left by the adopted dogs.
 What does this mean for you?

 EVERY DOG THAT YOU ADOPT FROM CROSSING PATHS MEANS THAT YOU HAVE NOT ONLY SAVED YOUR DOG, BUT YOU HAVE PROVIDED ROOM SO THAT ANOTHER CAN BE RESCUED.

 Interested in learning more?
 Read Adopt a Dog with a Southern Drawl (NY Times May 25th, 2014)!

 Please consider donating to Crossing Paths Animal Rescue!